oracle-livelabs/apex/event-mangement/intro/intro.md

 Next, you will enhance the application by using the **APEX Assistant** to generate SQL and HTML directly within the APEX Code Editor, simplifying the creation of both UI and data logic.

 As you proceed, you will integrate advanced AI capabilities into the application.
-This includes building an **AI-powered Event Assistant** that uses **Retrieval-Augmented Generation (RAG)** to answer event-related questions through an interactive **chat interface**.
-You will also implement a feature that uses the **Generate Text with AI** dynamic action to automatically create event descriptions.
+This includes building an **AI-powered Event Assistant** that uses **AI Agent** to answer event-related questions through an interactive **chat interface**.
+You will also implement a feature that uses the **Generate Text with AI** trigger action to automatically create event descriptions.

 By the end of this workshop, you will understand how Oracle APEX brings together AI assistance, data-driven development, and enterprise-grade application architecture to help you build intelligent applications quickly and effectively.